rajeshgotti/rajeshrk/docs/angular/output.md

         },
         disableClose: true,
       })
+      dialogRef.componentInstance.saveEvent.pipe(takeUntil(this.onDestroy$)).
-      dialogRef.componentInstance.saveEvent.pipe(takeUntil(this.onDestroy$)).subscribe({ //here we are using that emited data
+       subscribe({ // SaveEvent , here we are using that emited data
         next: (res) => {
           this.getHomeMedications();
         }